heather-yaple/auth-me-project/README.md

     }
     ```

-### Get all Reviews by a Spot's id
+### Get all Reviews by a cabin's id

-Returns all the reviews that belong to a spot specified by id.
+Returns all the reviews that belong to a cabin specified by id.

 * Require Authentication: false
 * Request
   * Method: GET
-  * Route path: /api/spots/:spotId/reviews
+  * Route path: /api/cabins/:cabinId/reviews
   * Body: none

 * Successful Response